tcmcgee/TicTacToe_C/README.md

 # Option 1

-Open TicTacToe.sln file in Visual studio where you can modify, compile and execute the code
+Open TicTacToe.sln file in Visual studio where you can modify, compile and execute the code or Simply

 # Option 2

-Using MSBuild or Visual Studio Command Prompt
+Simply launch the included .exe!